HSH746 - Biostatistics 1

 |Scheduled learning activities - cloud (online)||

-Online independent and collaborative learning including 1 x 2 hour online seminar per week
+Online independent and collaborative learning including 1 x 2 hour online computer practical each week

 *CBD refers to the National Indigenous Knowledges, Education, Research and Innovation (NIKERI) Institute; Community Based Delivery